eviabs/Dicts/README.md

     And that's it.

 ### Remove Dictionaries
-To remove search providers Go to `ApiConsts` class under `ApiClients` package, and remove the unwanted providers from the array `SEARCH_PROVIDERS`:
+To remove search providers go to `ApiConsts` class under `ApiClients` package, and remove the unwanted providers from the array `SEARCH_PROVIDERS`:
 ```java
       public static final String[] SEARCH_PROVIDERS = {
            DICTIONARY_IMAGES,